 - It’s your responsibility.
 In some ways, the freedom of owning your own well is a benefit.
 But in other ways, it can be a hassle.
-It’s your job to schedule regular well water tests for water quality, maintain your filtration systems, and arrange for maintenance or damage repair when a problem arises.
-It’s important that you understand what you’re responsible for when it comes to well water vs public water.
+It’s your job to schedule regular well water tests for water quality, maintain your filtration systems, and arrange for maintenance or damage repair.
+It’s important that you understand what you’re responsible for as a private well owner.

 🏢 What is City or Municipal Water?

 If you live in a municipality, you’ll most likely receive potable water from your local authority.
-You’ll need to pay for this water, and it’ll be available whenever you turn on your tap.
+You pay for this water, and it’s available whenever you turn on your tap.

-Generally, city water comes from streams, lakes, rivers or wells, and is known as surface water.
-This surface water is treated with chlorine before it’s sent through underground pipes into our homes.
-That means it’s pretty much guaranteed that your tap water won’t contain any harmful contaminants like coliform bacteria – although it will contain a small amount of disinfectant chemicals.
+Municipal water is treated with chlorine before it’s sent through underground pipes into our homes.
+Tap water doesn’t contain harmful contaminants like coliform bacteria – although it does contain disinfectant chemicals.

 Advantages of City Water

-When looking at well water vs city water, it’s clear that city water is a lot more convenient.
-Aside from natural disasters and emergencies, you should always have instant access to your city water.
+- Convenient.
+You should always have instant access to your city water.
 Public water systems tend to be very reliable (with the exception of natural disasters), which should give you peace of mind if you like to always be prepared.

 Disadvantages of Municipal Water

-The EPA regulates chlorine use in city water, and the current accepted levels are 4 parts per million (PPM) or 4 milligrams per liter (mg/L).
-But even low levels of chemicals can have health effects, and you may not like the idea of drinking them at all.
+- Contains harsh chemicals.
+The EPA regulates chlorine use in city water, and the current accepted level is 4 parts per million (PPM).
+But even low levels of disinfection chemicals can have health effects, and you may not want to drink them at all.

 - Out of your control.
-The quality of your city water is controlled by your local authority’s control, not your own.
-One of the biggest cons of this is that there’s nothing you can do about the disinfection technique used in your city water, and you’ll need to remove the likes of chlorine and fluoride yourself if you don’t like that they’re added to your water.
-You also don’t have control over how your water gets to your home – it may, for instance, pass through lead pipes, and this metal may leach into your water.
+The quality of your city water is controlled by your local authority.
+You don’t have a say in how your water is disinfected, and you’ll need to remove the likes of chlorine and fluoride yourself if you don’t like that they’re added to your water.
+You also don’t have control over how your water gets to your home – it may, for instance, pass through lead pipes.

 - Pay monthly water bills.
-To receive city water, you’ll need to pay monthly bills to receive city water.
-While the cost of water generally isn’t too high, your bills can rack up if you have a big family and multiple bathrooms.
+To receive city water, you’ll need to be paying monthly water bills.
+Your bills can rack up if you have a big family and multiple bathrooms.

 🤔 City Water vs Well Water: Which is Better?

-Looking at the well water vs city water pros and cons, it’s difficult to say which solution is better than the other.
-It just depends on what level of control – and therefore responsibility – you’d like to have when it comes to your drinking water source.
+The best type of water for you depends on what level of control – and therefore responsibility – you’d like to have when it comes to your drinking water source.

 Contaminants & Quality

-When looking at well water vs city water in terms of your health, each source contains a different range of contaminants, with the most prominent source of contaminants being well water.
 City water has been treated, so you don’t necessarily need a filtration system to benefit from clean water in your whole house (unless you want to eliminate harmful chemicals and trace levels of pollutants).

 Considering cost, you may find the idea of a monthly water bill less appealing than the costs of owning a house with a well.

-While well water & city water have differences in terms of cost frequency – you’ll need to pay a monthly bill with city water whereas a well water system will require larger, less frequent bills for maintenance, pump and pressure tank replacements, and professional water testing – it’ll still likely work out cheaper in the long run to own a well.
+You’ll need to pay a monthly bill with city water, whereas a well water system will require larger, less frequent bills for maintenance, pump and pressure tank replacements, and water testing.